-Mary Ellen handles air permitting, including New Source Review (NSR), Title V, New Source Performance Standards (NSPS), and National Emission Standards for Hazardous Air Pollutants (NESHAPs), regulatory interpretation and applicability, compliance strategies and enforcement resolution, including EPA’s greenhouse gas emission regulation.
-She also handles hazardous waste permitting, interpretation and enforcement matters, including generation, classification, exemptions, treatment and disposal issues, Toxic Release Inventory (TRI) reporting pursuant to Emergency Planning and Community Right to Know Act and underground storage tank regulation.
+Mary Ellen provides strategic counseling regarding complex legal and scientific issues arising in air permitting, including New Source Review (NSR), Title V, New Source Performance Standards (NSPS), and National Emission Standards for Hazardous Air Pollutants (NESHAPs), regulatory interpretation and applicability, compliance and enforcement resolution.
+She also advises regarding hazardous waste permitting, interpretation and enforcement matters, including generation, classification, exemptions, treatment and disposal issues, including corrective action and risk-based remediation, as well asToxic Release Inventory (TRI) reporting pursuant to Emergency Planning and Community Right to Know Act and underground storage tank regulation.
 She assists clients with water quality permitting and discharge regulation, including wetlands and stormwater issues, as well as Safe Drinking Water Act permitting and compliance.

 Since its debut in 2004, the International Who's Who of Environment Lawyers has named Mary Ellen to its prestigious list of pre-eminent environmental lawyers worldwide each year.
-In 2008, Mary Ellen was granted early election as a fellow of the American College of Environmental Lawyers, a professional association of private and public sector environmental lawyers recognized by their peers as pre-eminent in their field.
-Her achievements have also earned her inclusion in Chambers USA Guide to America's Leading Lawyers for Business (energy and natural resources: environment), The Best Lawyers in America (environmental law and environmental litigation) and Oklahoma Super Lawyers, in which she was named to its list of “Top 25 Women Oklahoma Super Lawyers."
-She was also named "Best Lawyers' 2011 Oklahoma City Environmental Lawyer of the Year," an honor only given to a single lawyer in each legal specialty in each community.
+In 2008, Mary Ellen was granted early election as a Fellow of the American College of Environmental Lawyers, a professional association of private and public sector environmental lawyers recognized by their peers as pre-eminent in their field, and has served as Secretary.
+In 2018, Mary Ellen was also elected a Fellow of the American Institute of Chemical Engineers.
+Her achievements have also earned her inclusion in Chambers USA Guide to America's Leading Lawyers for Business (energy and natural resources: environment), The Best Lawyers in America (environmental law, environmental litigation and administrative law) and Oklahoma Super Lawyers, in which she was named to its list of “Top 25 Women Oklahoma Super Lawyers."
+She was also named Best Lawyers' Oklahoma City "Lawyer of the Year" for Environmental Law in 2011, 2016 and 2019, an honor only given to a single lawyer in each legal specialty in each community.